solidity-labs-io/forge-proposal-simulator/docs/type-check/example.md

 # Example Type Check

-After adding FPS to the project dependencies and setting up through the [Setup guide](./introduction.md#setting-up), it's time to go through an example contract to understand how type checking works.
+After adding FPS to the project dependencies and following the [setup guide](./introduction.md#setting-up), it's time to go through an example contract to understand how type checking works.

 ## Example Contracts